Careers

 📲 519-271-5290

-Scan the QR code or visit the link in our bio to register.
+Scan the QR code, visit the link in bio or click below to register:

-Community Engagement & Prevention programs are free, thanks to funding from the City of Stratford.
+Community Engagement & Prevention programs are free.
 If you have any questions, please reach out to us at:

 📧 CommunityEngagementTeam@h-pcas.ca